- Juan Baraja

-The workshop takes place in the buildings and other areas of Miró Mallorca Fundació.
-The foundation is made up of three unique buildings that together form one of Mallorca’s most important architectural ensembles: the Sert studio, built in 1956 by Joan Miró’s friend, the architect Josep Lluís Sert; Son Boter, a late 18th century Mallorcan house which the artist used as a second painting and sculpture studio; and the Moneo building, the foundation’s headquarters, designed by Rafael Moneo and opened in 1992.
+The workshop takes place in the buildings and other areas of the Fundació Miró Mallorca.
+The Foundation is made up of three unique buildings that together form one of Mallorca’s most important architectural ensembles: the Sert studio, built in 1956 by Joan Miró’s friend, the architect Josep Lluís Sert; Son Boter, a late 18th century Mallorcan house which the artist used as a second painting and sculpture studio; and the Moneo building, the Foundation’s headquarters, designed by Rafael Moneo and opened in 1992.
 The first two buildings have been declared Items of Cultural Interest (BIC according to the Spanish acronym).

 - A presentation of Juan Baraja’s work and introduction to the course

 - The final outcome and presentation of projects

 - A presentation of previous projects by the participants

 - A practical workshop

 - The presentation and discussion of completed work